 With so many global challenges, Sen. Toomey believes we must also make sure that American military action is guided first and foremost by the country's national interest.
 We must balance our commitment to expanding freedom and human rights around the world with our immediate national security interests and the needs of our armed forces.
 The United States cannot be engaged in every conflict around the globe, and we must be cautious in how and where we choose to allocate our national security resources.

-He believes that in this time of great national security and fiscal challenges, we must ensure a strong Army and Air National Guard.
-The National Guard provides a combat proven, cost effective force that can rapidly and effectively augment our regular armed forces abroad as well as respond to natural and manmade disasters at home.
-As a member of the Senate National Guard Caucus, Sen. Toomey co-sponsored the National Guard Empowerment Act (S. 1025).
-This legislation, enacted in 2011, would make the chief of the National Guard Bureau a member of the Joint Chiefs of Staff in order to help ensure the National Guard gets the resources it needs to fulfill its expanded role in our national defense since 9/11.
+As a strong supporter of the reserve component of our armed forces he is a member of the U.S. Senate National Guard and Reserve Caucuses.
+He believes that in this time of great national security and fiscal challenges, we must ensure a strong Army and Air National Guard as well as Army and Air Force Reserve.
+Our reserves provide a combat proven, cost effective force that can rapidly and effectively augment our regular armed forces abroad as well as respond to natural and manmade disasters at home.
+Sen. Toomey co-sponsored the National Guard Empowerment Act (S. 1025).
+This legislation, enacted in 2011, made the chief of the National Guard Bureau a member of the Joint Chiefs of Staff in order to help ensure the National Guard gets the resources it needs to fulfill its expanded role in our national defense since 9/11.

 During these challenging fiscal times, Sen. Toomey understands the Pentagon and our nation's defense spending warrant careful scrutiny.
 He has supported sensible defense spending cuts that would not diminish our military capabilities and will continue working with his Senate colleagues on saving taxpayer dollars without compromising our national security.

 Finally, our national security must also include a comprehensive program to address the needs of our nation's service members and veterans and ensure their continued wellbeing.
-Sen. Toomey was a co-sponsor of the Ensuring Pay for Our Military Act of 2011 (S. 724) that would ensure that our troops continue to paid during any funding gap resulting from delays in enacting the legislation that would normally provide for their salaries.
+Sen. Toomey was a co-sponsor of legislation that would ensure that our troops continue to be paid during any funding gap resulting from delays in enacting the legislation that would normally provide for their salaries.

-Sen. Toomey is committed to making sure our soldiers have the equipment they need to be victorious on the battlefield and our veterans have the care they deserve when they come home.
+Sen. Toomey is committed to making sure our service members have all they need to be victorious on the battlefield and our veterans have the care they deserve after they leave the armed forces.